Finding a Therapist Who Can Help You Heal

 |Common types of mental health professionals|

-A psychiatrist is a physician (M.D. or D.O.) who specializes in mental health.
+Psychiatrist — A psychiatrist is a physician (M.D. or D.O.) who specialized in mental health.
 Because they are medical doctors, psychiatrists can prescribe medication.

 Every therapist is different, but there are usually some similarities to how therapy is structured.
 Normally, sessions will last about an hour, and often be about once a week, although for more intensive therapy they maybe more often.
 Therapy is normally conducted in the therapist’s office, but therapists also work in hospitals and nursing homes, and in some cases will do home visits.